mariafernandaos/CPRIM-CaseStudy/README.md

-# CPRIM Study Case in a Photovoltaic Generation Systems
+# CPRIM Study Case in a Photovoltaic Generation System

+This repository contains complementary artifacts regarding a study case of the application of  **CPRIM (Cyber-Physical Risks Identification Method)** in a photovoltaic generation system.
+These artifacts are part of the research work reported in the paper *Hybrid Method for Cyber-Physical Risk Identification Applied to a Grid-Connected Photovoltaic System*, recently submitted for pair review.

+Research team:
+* *Maria Fernanda Oliveira Santos (mfernanda2202@hotmail.com)*
+* *[Wilson S. Melo Jr.](https://www.researchgate.net/profile/Wilson-Melo-Junior) (wsjunior@inmetro.gov.br)*
+* *Alan Oliveira de Sá (alan@di.fc.ul.pt)*
+* *Marco Pasetti (marco.pasetti@unibs.it)*
+* *Paolo Ferrari (paolo.ferrari@unibs.it)*

+*Revised on July 24th, 2023.*

 ## What is CPRIM